-Chief Brian Seastone began his law enforcement career with the Boulder (Colorado) Police Department in 1972 as a high school police "cadet."
-In 1974, while in his senior year of high school, the Boulder County Sheriff hired him to manage the evidence/property room.
-After graduating from Boulder High School, Seastone received extensive training in crime scene investigation and became the Boulder County Sheriff Department's major crime scene processor.
-In 1978, Seastone received his law enforcement commission and continued to work in the Detective Bureau until his move to Tucson in 1980.
-Seastone joined UAPD in October 1980 and attended the Tucson Police Department Training Academy, where he graduated as the honor cadet.
-During his career at UAPD, he has served in all divisions and capacities within the department.
-Additionally, Seastone held the position of the department's Accreditation Manager from 1990-2000, managed the department's first three accreditation processes, and served as UAPD's Public Information Officer for many years.
-Chief Seastone was named the UA’s first Manager of Emergency Preparedness in 2005, a position he still holds in addition to being the Chief of Police.
-Chief Seastone was sworn in as the University’s Police Chief on March 1, 2014.
-Chief Seastone is a graduate of the 213th session of the Federal Bureau of Investigation National Academy.
-He has a Master of Education degree in Education and a Bachelor of Arts degree in Management.
-Chief Seastone is the recipient of a number of awards and recognitions from UAPD, the University of Arizona, and other state and national organizations.
+Chief Brian Seastone was promoted to Chief of the UAPD in March 2014.
+He began his law enforcement career in high school as a police cadet with the Boulder (Colorado) Police Department.
+In his senior year, the Sheriff of Boulder County hired him to manage the evidence/property room.
+After graduating from high school, Seastone received extensive training in crime scene investigation and became the Boulder County Sheriff's Department's major crime scene processor.
+In 1978, Seastone received his law enforcement commission and continued to work in the BCSD Detective Bureau until his move to Tucson in 1980.
+Chief Seastone joined UAPD in October 1980, and attended the Tucson Police Department Training Academy, where he graduated as the honor cadet.
+During his career at UAPD he has served in all divisions and capacities within the department.
+In addition, he served as the University of Arizona’s first Manager of Emergency Preparedness, the UAPD’s Accreditation Manager from 1990-2000, and as the Public Information Officer for many years.
+He has been the recipient of numerous awards and recognitions throughout his career from the UAPD, the University of Arizona, and other law enforcement agencies and organizations.
+Chief Seastone is a graduate of the 213th session of the Federal Bureau of Investigation National Academy, and has a Bachelor of Arts in Management and a Master of Education degree.